 More than 80% of shared services organizations have implemented robotic process automation technology

-“Successful organizations take a long-term view of shared services from day one and establish policies and organizational structures for a global model,” says Cliff Struhar, VP, Advisory, at Gartner.
+“Successful organizations take a long-term view of shared services from day one and establish policies and organizational structures for a global model,” says Cliff Struhar, VP, Advisory, Gartner.
 These firms are careful not to get carried away and open too many physical offices, usually opting for a major global center and several minor regional centers.
 The leader of the SSO is responsible for all global operations and for providing consistent service to business units in all regions.

 Consistently expand the function’s scope and scale

-Forward-thinking firms work to expand both the geographic scope and the breadth of their service offerings.
+Forward-thinking firms expand both the geographic scope and the breadth of their service offerings.
 For these companies, there are no opt-out options for business units.
 The SSO serves every country, location, business unit and employee of the company.
 Progressive companies expand the scope to include expert functions and don’t limit the criteria to whether the SSO yields the same kind of cost savings as those achieved by taking on high-volume transaction processing.

 Use “global process owners” (GPOs) to standardize processes